 The first figure, serving the wine, may be Notos with his water jug, representing Summer winds from the South.
 He is often shown pouring water from a vase.

-The second, playing an instrument, matches the description of Zephyr, the Spring wind from the West.
+The second, playing an instrument, matches the description of Zephyr, the Spring wind

 The third is the only one wearing clothing, with a tatty shirt across his chest; this